ULHPC/tutorials/advanced/MATLAB1/README.md

     the maximum number of parallel threads through environment variables; up to 1 full node
   - GPU-based parallel execution; available only on [GPU-enabled nodes](https://hpc.uni.lu/systems/accelerators.html)

-By default the parallel section of the script uses up to 4 threads, thus for a first test we will request 4 cores on 1 compute node for 5 minutes:
+By default the parallel section of the script uses up to 4 threads, thus for a first test we will:

+* create a _launcher script_ called matlab-minlauncher.sh (paste in your terminal from `cat` to `EOF`, [see here how this is done](http://tldp.org/LDP/abs/html/here-docs.html))
+* make it executable by setting the corresponding filesystem permission ([see here for more details](https://en.wikipedia.org/wiki/Modes_(Unix)))
+* request from the OAR scheduler 4 cores on 1 compute node for 5 minutes
+* wait until the job completes its execution (see its status with `oarstat -j $JOBID` and full details with `oarstat -f -j $JOBID`):

       (gaia-frontend)$> cd ~/matlab-tutorial/code
-        # Create a file called matlab-minlauncher.sh with launching commands
       (gaia-frontend)$> cat << EOF > matlab-minlauncher.sh
       #!/bin/bash
       source /etc/profile
-        module load base/MATLAB/2013a
+      module load base/MATLAB/2017a
       cd ~/matlab-tutorial/code
       matlab -nodisplay -nosplash -r example2 -logfile example2.out EOF
       (gaia-frontend)$> chmod +x matlab-minlauncher.sh
       (gaia-frontend)$> oarsub -l nodes=1/core=4,walltime=00:05:00 ~/matlab-tutorial/code/matlab-minlauncher.sh
-        # we now wait for the job to complete execution
       (gaia-frontend)$> cat example2.out
                              < M A T L A B (R) >
-			  Copyright 1984-2013 The MathWorks, Inc.
+                   Copyright 1984-2017 The MathWorks, Inc.
-			    R2013a (8.1.0.604) 64-bit (glnxa64)
+                    R2017a (9.2.0.538062) 64-bit (glnxa64)
-				    February 15, 2013
+                              February 23, 2017

       To get started, type one of these: helpwin, helpdesk, or demo.
       For product information, visit www.mathworks.com.

       -- Will perform 24 iterations on a 1000x1000 matrix

       -- Serial test
-	-- Execution time: 27.870898s.
+      -- Execution time: 15.143097s.
       -- Parallel tests with up to 4 cores

       -- Parallel test using 2 cores
-	Starting matlabpool ... connected to 2 workers.
+      Starting parallel pool (parpool) using the 'local' profile ... connected to 2 workers.
-	Sending a stop signal to all the workers ... stopped.
+      Parallel pool using the 'local' profile is shutting down.
-	-- Execution time: 19.869666s.
+      -- Execution time: 10.588108s.
-	-- Execution time with overhead: 39.025023s.
+      -- Execution time with overhead: 51.693702s.

       -- Parallel test using 3 cores
-	Starting matlabpool ... connected to 3 workers.
+      Starting parallel pool (parpool) using the 'local' profile ... connected to 3 workers.
-	Sending a stop signal to all the workers ... stopped.
+      Parallel pool using the 'local' profile is shutting down.
-	-- Execution time: 14.584377s.
+      -- Execution time: 6.646897s.
-	-- Execution time with overhead: 25.587958s.
+      -- Execution time with overhead: 21.025083s.

       -- Parallel test using 4 cores
-	Starting matlabpool ... connected to 4 workers.
+      Starting parallel pool (parpool) using the 'local' profile ... connected to 4 workers.
-	Sending a stop signal to all the workers ... stopped.
+      Parallel pool using the 'local' profile is shutting down.
-	-- Execution time: 12.298823s.
+      -- Execution time: 5.196755s.
-	-- Execution time with overhead: 22.379418s.
+      -- Execution time with overhead: 19.772026s.

       -- Number of processes, parallel execution time (s), parallel execution time with overhead(s), speedup, speedup with overhead:
-	    1.0000   27.8709   27.8709    1.0000    1.0000
+        1.0000   15.1431   15.1431    1.0000    1.0000
-	    2.0000   19.8697   39.0250    1.4027    0.7142
-	    3.0000   14.5844   25.5880    1.9110    1.0892
-	    4.0000   12.2988   22.3794    2.2661    1.2454
+        2.0000   10.5881   51.6937    1.4302    0.2929
+        3.0000    6.6469   21.0251    2.2782    0.7202
+        4.0000    5.1968   19.7720    2.9140    0.7659

       -- GPU-Parallel test not available on this system.

-The script is also able to read an environment variable _MATLABMP_ and create as many parallel threads as specified in this variable.
+The next launcher script is also able to read an environment variable _MATLABMP_ and create as many parallel threads as specified in this variable.
 We will now generate another launcher which will set this variable to the number of cores we specified to OAR.

     (gaia-frontend)$> cd ~/matlab-tutorial/code
     (gaia-frontend)$> cat << EOF > matlab-minlauncher2.sh
     #!/bin/bash
     source /etc/profile
-        module load base/MATLAB/2013a
+    module load base/MATLAB/2017a
     cd ~/matlab-tutorial/code
-        export MATLABMP=$(cat $OAR_NODEFILE | wc -l)
+    export MATLABMP=\$(cat $OAR_NODEFILE | wc -l)
     matlab -nodisplay -nosplash -r example2 -logfile example2b.out EOF
     (gaia-frontend)$> chmod +x matlab-minlauncher2.sh
     (gaia-frontend)$> oarsub -l nodes=1/core=6,walltime=00:05:00 ~/matlab-tutorial/code/matlab-minlauncher2.sh
-        # we now wait for the job to complete execution
+    # we now wait for the job to complete execution - check its progress yourself with oarstat
     (gaia-frontend)$> head -n 17 example2b.out
                            < M A T L A B (R) >
-			    Copyright 1984-2013 The MathWorks, Inc.
+                 Copyright 1984-2017 The MathWorks, Inc.
-			      R2013a (8.1.0.604) 64-bit (glnxa64)
+                  R2017a (9.2.0.538062) 64-bit (glnxa64)
-				      February 15, 2013
+                            February 23, 2017

     To get started, type one of these: helpwin, helpdesk, or demo.
     For product information, visit www.mathworks.com.

     -- Will perform 24 iterations on a 1000x1000 matrix

     -- Serial test
-	  -- Execution time: 28.193131s.
+    -- Execution time: 15.227198s.

     -- Found environment variable MATLABMP=6.
     -- Parallel tests with up to 6 cores (gaia-frontend)$>

 We have submitted an OAR job requesting 6 cores for 5 minutes and used the second launcher.
 It can be seen that the example2.m script has read the MATLABMP environment variable and has used in its execution.
+Take a look at the MATLAB code to see how this is accomplished.

 As shown previously, the jobs we have submitted did not run on GPU-enabled nodes, thus in this last example we will specifically target GPU nodes and see that the last test of example2.m will also be executed.
 Before testing the following commands, edit the `matlab-minlauncher2.sh` script and make MATLAB store its output in a `example2c.out` file.